QuickbridgeLtd/angular-scenario/README.md

 "uri": "/customer/\\d*/cart"
 ```

+### Bypassing mocks

  To use the option of bypass the mock and issue real http request, the resource files should look like this:

 ```json
 {